Digital Signage for Restaurants: Menu Boards That Update Themselves

 Put your menu on the TVs you already have: pair a screen in about two minutes, upload your PDF and let AI draft the boards, then set breakfast, lunch and dinner to swap themselves with dayparting.
 Fix a price once and it’s right everywhere; 86 an item and it’s gone in seconds.

-No player box, no app to sideload, no per-device license — and your first screen is free.
+No player box, no per-device license — and your first screen is free.

 Frequently asked questions

-Restaurant digital signage means running your menus, specials and promos on TV screens instead of printed boards.
+- Digital signage for restaurants means running your menus, specials and promos on TV screens instead of printed boards.
 With ChannelOS the TV itself is the player — it shows a menu board that you edit once and it updates on every screen, so a price change or an 86'd item is corrected everywhere in seconds.

-No. ChannelOS runs in the TV's own web browser — Android TV, Google TV, webOS, Fire TV or a browser on an HDMI stick.
-There's no media player box to buy, no app to sideload and no per-device license.
+- No. ChannelOS runs in the TV's own web browser — Android TV, Google TV, webOS, Fire TV or a browser on an HDMI stick.
+There's no media player box to buy and no per-device license.
 You pair a screen by scanning a code from your phone.

 Your screen is two minutes away.